witoo-source/TheContest/README.md

 - There are 20 questions, you cand add more questions by editing the `questions.json` file (you can use ChatGPT for this thing)
 - Questions are in Spanish, if your language is not Spanish and you want to put the questions in your language, you could follow the first note
 - In next version, i will add a user interface to change language questions and an easy instalation which will not require a JS Runtime installed

+# THIS PROJECT IS BASED IN THE STREAMING FORMAT 'EL CONCURSILLO' BY ILLOJUAN